Set up a shipping carrier

 How do I add a carrier?

-- Go to Settings → Shipping Carriers and click Add Carrier, then choose FedEx, UPS or USPS.
+- Go to Settings → Shipping Carriers and click Add Carrier, then choose FedEx, UPS, USPS, DHL Express or DHL eCommerce.

 - Give it a Configuration Name and enter the API Credentials from the carrier's developer portal.
 FedEx and UPS use a Client ID, Client Secret and account number; USPS uses a Client ID, Client Secret and your EPS Customer Registration ID (CRID).